 Has your corporate team gone to the same hotel year after year for your annual retreat?
-Or if you haven’t stayed at the same hotel, have you stayed a hotel, period?
+If you haven’t stayed at the same hotel, have you stayed at a hotel, period?

-If the answer to either of those questions is yes, then you have tons of room for creativity and originality in creating a strategic plan for your corporate retreat this year, and every year going forward.
+If the answer to either of those questions is yes, then you have a lot of room for creativity and originality when planning your next retreat.
 You may not realize it, but there are as many types of corporate retreats ideas as there are vacations and getaways.
 Would you go to the same city, the same hotel, the same restaurant with your family each year?
 We’re pretty sure that answer is a resounding no, and for similar reasons, it’s time to rethink where and how your team spends its time away from the corporate headquarters.

 It is possible to create a memorable experience and build up team morale on a retreat.
 If past trips haven’t always inspired your team to get to know one another in new and deeper ways, then maybe it’s time to consider something different.
 The right location, the right environment, the right team building activity can open lines of communication and understanding that will remain once you’re back in the office, where it really counts.